perymimon/Tic-Tac-Toe/README.md

 * All events registered are literal string for the simplicity and clarity
 * No implantation yet for history playback .
 There is no reason not to add in the future.
 * most of the file un documents because lake of time and believe of self explanation.
-* no implement of user disconnect from the server
+* implement user disconnect from the server as garbage-collector methods. every `X` seconds.
 * no implement for limit number of users that send back to each new connection
-* no specific time-out `turnMarker` componnect,I just reuse `User` component on color view
+* no specific time-out `turnMarker` component, I just reuse `User` component on color view

 ##Sources
 This project start as challenge from TalkSpace Company that ask for implement Tick-Tac-Tour game.